A Lesson in Forgiveness

-With all the turmoil in the news these days citing race, religion, political party and gender as the cause – I’m feeling grateful to my parents for teaching me life-lessons about unconditional love.
+With all the turmoil in the news these days citing race, religion, political party and gender as the cause – I’m feeling grateful to my parents for teaching me life-lessons about unconditional love and forgiveness.
 I believe it is the way to solve all that is at odds with peace.

 I was once convicted of a crime I did not commit because of a neighbor who falsely testified she had seen me start a fire in another neighbor’s garbage dumpster.
 I was 10 years old in an all-white, predominantly Mormon/LDS neighborhood – and the police believed the woman who had lied.
 They came to our home and interrogated me for what seemed to be hours.